Adjacent User Privacy

 Standard Viewing

-When no privacy feature is needed, the smart camera is default to the standard mode.
+When no privacy feature is required, the security camera is default to the standard mode.

 Medium Privacy